-Table 4-1 defines the three types of position seizures.
+The following table defines the three types of position seizures.

-Table 4-1 Types of position seizures Туре Description IPS If the position seizure is the first for the call, an IPS and CBWV are pegged for the traffic office queue types.
+Туре Description IPS If the position seizure is the first for the call, an IPS and CBWV are pegged for the traffic office queue types.
 TPS If the position seizure is the result of an operator transfer, a TPS and CBWV are pegged for the traffic office queue types except CAMA.
 RPS If the position seizure is the result of a system recall, an RPS and CBWV are pegged for the traffic office queue types except CAMA.